saumyadhayal/UFUNDProject-Fall2024/README.md

 # Login Page
 ![image](https://github.com/user-attachments/assets/0a8d3286-a54a-4c71-9653-fb9ad4b44a5a)

-# Home Page for Admin: Box for adding new Items followed by Current items
+# Home Page for Admin
+- Displaying Box for adding new Items followed by Current items.
+Items can be clicked on to make changes.
 ![image](https://github.com/user-attachments/assets/a41e7742-4dd3-4167-b724-a953f4977687)

 # Cupboard diplay for Admin to make changes to Items displayed to users
 ![image](https://github.com/user-attachments/assets/d7e73a23-3f4e-4570-9785-03206e260234)

 # Home Page for the Users
+- Contains a Search box to search for Items
+- Filters can be used to look for specific needs
 ![image](https://github.com/user-attachments/assets/6893723a-6c3d-42bc-94ae-174ca63a22fe)

 # Product Details Page